Drink-driver arrested at McDonald’s drive-through

-A DRINK-DRIVER has been banned after he was caught more than twice the limit at a McDonald’s drive-thru.
+A DRINK-DRIVER has been banned after he was caught more than twice the limit at a McDonald’s drive-through.

 Thomas Hearne, 35, of Blaenant Road, Nantyglo, has been disqualified for 20 months after appearing at Newport Magistrates’ Court.